renovatebot/renovate/docs/usage/self-hosted-configuration.md

 This setting is not enabled in the Mend Renovate App because each 404 from the GitHub API would count as a used API call, which would add millions of wasted API calls per week.
 A smart/dynamic approach will be added in future so that it can be enabled selectively per-org.

+## inheritConfigFileName

+Change this setting if you wish for Renovate to look for a different file name within the `inheritConfigRepoName` repository.

+// TODO: check if nested works

+## inheritConfigRepoName

+Change this setting if you wish for Renovate to look in an alternative repository for the inherited config.
+The repository always needs to be on the same platform/endpoint, and Renovate's token needs permission to access it.

 ## inheritConfigStrict

 By default Renovate will silently (debug log message only) ignore cases where `inheritConfig=true` but no inherited config is found.